Jeffocube/ForumCrawler/README.md

 # Requirements

 You need Python 2.7 to ForumCrawler.
 Also, here are additional required python libraries.
- - Request (please use version under 2.10, recommend requests 2.9.1)
+ - Requests (please use version under 2.10, recommend requests 2.9.1)
  - Awesome-slugify
  - Selenium
  - Centipede